1. General Education Courses

 Fundamentals and techniques of written expository and persuasive composition.
 Analysis of literary, exposition, and persuasive texts.

-The course introduces the cultural patterns and social structures of China in terms of both continuity and change.
+The cultural patterns and social structures of China in terms of both continuity and change.
 Through readings, lectures and discussions, the complex process of a people with a rich tradition and history moving forward is explored.

 The economic and business system of China, including Chinese economic and business history from colonialism, the communist revolution and economic reformation in the 1980’s until the present.